Washington District Of Columbia, USA Travel Guide

 Your spending directly contributes to the livelihoods of D.C.
 Residents.

-Take shorter showers and report any leaks in your accommodation.
+Take shorter showers and inform of any leaks in your accommodation.

 Turn off conserve energy when out your room.